antopix33/MLS2023-Simulator/README.md

 This is my first real OOP project I will be attempting outside of my course projects.

 I will be simulating a 2023 regular season Major League Soccer table and the corresponding playoffs bracket at the end of the season.
-Partcipating teams and other statistics can be found here: https://en.wikipedia.org/wiki/2023_Major_League_Soccer_season
+Partcipating teams, rules, and other statistics can be found here: https://en.wikipedia.org/wiki/2023_Major_League_Soccer_season

 The 2023 MLS Season introduced many new things to their playoff format, which could lead to interesting edge-cases.
 Details can be found here: